Workers' Compensation Policy

 An employee who is injured or becomes ill on-the-job shall:

-Seek medical attention, through Occupational Health, the Emergency Room, or Student Health.
+- Seek medical attention, through Medical facility, Urgent Care or the Emergency Room.
 Other resources may be used, as appropriate.

 Responsibilities of the Supervisor